dimebt/DSForm/README.md

 ```

 ### `FormElementTextField`
-`FormElementTextField` supports user input and it is a subclass of the standard `UITextField` control.
+Supports user input and it is a subclass of the standard `UITextField` control.
 ```swift
 var element2 = FormElementTextField(text: "Username")
 element2.topLabel = "Username"